-If you ever plan to go hiking in Japan, chances are that you will never encounter a Japanese wolf.
+If you ever plan to go hiking in Japan, chances are that you will never encounter a Japanese wolf despite its depiction in art and appearances in shrines like Mitsumine Shrine.
 “Why’s that?” you may ask.
-In a nutshell, the Japanese wolf has been extinct for a very long time now.
-In fact, the last Japanese wolf died in 1905.
-Coming to think of it, 1905 is not so long ago.
+Sadly, the Japanese wolf has been extinct for quite some time, though not so long ago.
+In fact, the last Japanese wolf died in 1905, almost 120 years ago.
 This brings into question what exactly happened to the Japanese wolf, and why it ended up disappearing a century ago.

 There were two types of wolves in Japan: the Japanese wolf or Honshu wolf, and the Hokkaido wolf or Ezo wolf.
 The Japanese wolf was endemic to Japan, meaning it could only be found in the Japanese archipelago.
 The Hokkaido wolf, on the other hand, could be found in the islands of Hokkaido, Japan, and Sakhalin, Russia.